ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 In this tutorial, you will develop a service via which you can reserve appointments at several hospitals.
 The requests are routed to the relevant hospital based on the content of the request payload.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
-The resource will receive the user request, select the hospital endpoint based on the hospital ID, send a request to the relevant hospital service to make a reservation, and respond with the correct reservation details.
+The resource will receive the user request, select the hospital endpoint based on the hospital ID, send a request to the relevant hospital service to make a reservation, and respond with the reservation details.

 The flow is as follows: